Fingolfin7/Plane2D/README.md

 ### The Plane2D class:

--> Contains a two dimensional vector, called plane, that holds "pointStates" that determine if a given point is empty, contains a dot, or is occupied.
+-> Contains a two dimensional vector, called `plane`, that holds "pointStates" that determine if a given point is empty, contains a dot, or is occupied.

--> Has a drawPlane() method that draws the plane onto the screen
+-> Has a `drawPlane()` method that draws the plane onto the screen

--> Has a setPoint() method that takes in a row, and column index to set a point on the plane
+-> Has a `setPoint()` method that takes in a row, and column index to set a point on the plane

--> Has a makeLine() method that takes int two points and draws a line between those two points
+-> Has a `makeLine()` method that takes int two points and draws a line between those two points

--> Has a makeShell() method that draws an outer shell for a given set of points
+-> Has a `makeShell()` method that draws an outer shell for a given set of points

--> Has a save() method that saves the plane into two files, one containing indexes for all the points, and another containing the indexes for lines.
+-> Has a `save()` method that saves the plane into two files, one containing indexes for all the points, and another containing the indexes for lines.

--> Has a loadsave() method that loads in the plane from the two files mentioned above.
+-> Has a `loadsave()` method that loads in the plane from the two files mentioned above.

 -> An array holding all the points made on the plane, called `pointsArr`